smartdevicelink/sdl_evolution/proposals/NNNN-New-vehicle-data-HandsOffSteering.md

 ## Motivation

 In order to partner with more diverse app partners, we need to provide additional sets of vehicle data items through SDL.
 This goes in line with commitment to enhance SDL with even richer vehicle data content.
+Information about whether driver has hands on steering or not is useful for apps that compute driver score and provide insurance.

 ## Proposed Solution

 We need to add `HandsOffSteering` for `GetVehicleData`, `SubscribeVehicleData`, `UnsubscribeVehicleData` & `OnVehicleData` RPCs.
-Following are the changes needed in API:
+Following are the changes needed in MOBILE_API and HMI_API:

 ### Updates in MOBILE_API: